-- Treasury's Office of Terrorism and Financial Intelligence (TFI) has broad tools and authorities to address national security risks such as TCOs and narcotics trafficking.
-We will focus our combined efforts on disrupting illicit networks and protecting the international financial system through information sharing; targeted actions, including but not limited to sanctions; and other multilateral AML/CFT efforts. - The Administration is leveraging the SDIF to address larger illicit finance concerns since it is an established mechanism agreed to by both the U.S. and Mexico, with leadership and working level partners in place to propose policies and best practices that reduce and prevent the flow of illicit proceeds - This effort directly supports Treasury strategic objective 3.1: Strategic Threat Disruption; and 3.2: Anti-Money Laundering/Countering the Financing of Terrorism Framework.
+- Treasury's Office of Terrorism and Financial Intelligence (TFI) has broad tools and authorities to address national security risks such as transnational criminal organizations and narcotics trafficking.
+We will focus our combined efforts on the disruption of illicit networks and protection of the international financial system through information sharing; targeted actions, including but not limited to sanctions; and other multilateral AML/CFT efforts. - o The Administration is leveraging the SDIF to address larger illicit finance concerns since it is an established mechanism agreed to by both the U.S. and Mexico, with leadership and working level partners in place to propose policies and best practices that reduce and prevent the flow of illicit proceeds - This effort directly supports Treasury strategic objective 3.1: Strategic Threat Disruption identify, disrupt, and dismantle priority threats to the U.S. and international financial system; and 3.2: Anti-Money Laundering/Countering the Financing of Terrorism Framework.